peterbenoit/AutoClearExtension/docs/prompt.prompt.md

 -   Do not anticipate future tasks or modify files outside the current segment
 -   Write code directly to files, not to the chat window
 -   If you encounter ambiguity, request clarification before proceeding
+-   There is no need to summarize the segment or provide a high-level overview

 ### CODE STANDARDS

 -   Follow JavaScript standard style (Tab indentation, single quotes)
 -   Keep file size and function scope to a minimum.
-Break up logic logically.
+Break up logic logically
 -   Write self-documenting code with minimal but strategic comments
 -   Include basic error handling for all user interactions and data operations
 -   Follow semantic HTML practices with appropriate accessibility attributes
+-   Split all UI logic into dedicated init*() or bind*() functions
+-   Call those from DOMContentLoaded, but never inline large blocks
+-   Keep the body of DOMContentLoaded to a minimum, ideally just a few lines
+-   Avoid deep nesting or wrapping entire files in event listeners
+-   When a function exceeds 40 lines or handles multiple concerns, split it

 ### TECHNICAL CONSTRAINTS